-In order you ensure that your tax free allowance is transferred with the money, you need to get your investment manager or company to transfer it directly to your new account.
+In order to ensure that your tax free allowance is transferred, you need to get your investment manager or company to transfer your balance directly to your new account.

 This usually involves completing an ISA transfer form which is then send to the new account provider who makes sure that the money you are transferring doesn't affect that year's ISA allowance.

-As with Cash ISAs, you can hold more than one Investment ISA but you are only allowed to pay into one each financial year.
+As with Cash ISAs, you are allowed to hold more than one Investment ISA but you are only allowed to pay into one each financial year.

-You can, if you wish, move money from a Cash ISA to an Investment ISA without losing your tax free benefits, however you can’t transfer money the other way, from and Investment ISA to cash as well if you wish.
+You can, if you wish, move money from a Cash ISA to an Investment ISA without losing your tax free benefits and you can now transfer money the other way, from an Investment ISA to cash as well if you wish.